 Of course, if you like mixing wine, adventure and luxury then you’re in the right place!
 We make it super easy to follow in our footsteps with our series of travel itineraries.

 I could go on for days listing my fellow blogging colleagues and how they travel.
 The point is, with all the blogs out there these days that there’s undoubtedly one that fits your personality.

 4. You don’t have to hop on a plane halfway around the world to find your travel style.

 No, really.
 Go attend a festival you’ve never been to, go on a hike you’ve never done, take a local cooking class or try that new restaurant that just opened.
 We’d bet that there are plenty of things right in your own backyard you have yet to discover, even if you’ve lived there your entire life.

-We’ve lived in Italy for seven years now and we’ve far from seen it all.
+We lived in Italy for seven years and in Bordeaux for three years now, and we’ve far from seen it all.
 Tim took up skiing and I’m still taking the occasional lesson to try learn to snowboard.
 We’ve hiked, cross-country skied and visited countless festivals and wineries all within a few hours of our house.
 Travel doesn’t always have to be about getting on a plane; a new adventure waits just outside your door.